-The Everett Mountaineers is one of the branches of The Mountaineers.
+The Everett Mountaineers is a branch of The Mountaineers, the premier outdoor recreation club in the Pacific Northwest..
 Our volunteers offer many activities and quality courses, usually in smaller groups than the Seattle branch.
 (Learn about The Mountaineers).
 Our branch is known for its more than 100 years of camaraderie and passion for the outdoors.
 And we have a great history of stewardship, particularly lookout maintenance and trail work.

 The branch has these awards given every year at the annual awards banquet.

 The Mountaineers started in 1907, and Everett had the first official branch in 1911.
 One of the first ascents of the branch was Whitehorse Mountain in 1913.